 This Lead-to-Candidate program aims at identifying a next generation Dabocin covering both Enterobacterales and non-fermenters such as P. aeruginosa and A. baumannii.

-This program is supported by the Novo Holdings Repair Impact fund.
+This program is supported by the Novo Holdings Repair Impact fund and by Roche.